alper/alpernl/content/posts/hey-datenschutz-leave-those-kids-alone/index.md

 That's where somebody like the poster above from KRITIS comes in.
 That's an organization representing people who get off on pushing around physical servers and [whose founding member sells an alternative private collaboration suite](https://ag.kritis.info/wer-sind-wir/), exactly like the ones that they recommend people use.

 I agree with their core point that critical infrastructure should be protected better and in just doing that they'll generate more than enough work for all the security consultants in their network.
 Just stop scaring normal people because you benefit from the widespread climate of fear and hands off the kids.

+[^1]: Probably for the best because if they do, they will be sued by a random wanker (such is the German legal system).